VTUL/dlp-access/docs/howto.md

 4. Do not use whitespace in filenames.
 Use "-" or "\_" instead.
 5. Make "identifier" values unique by adding a namespace prefix and numbers/strings. <br>
 For example:  If collection category going to South West Virginia Archive "swva."
 All identifiers for archives (items) should be prepended with the "collection_category" and the identifier of the collection to which it belongs, with the three values separated by an underscore and everything lowercase.
 So for this collection it's just swva_fchs_.
 For example an item in this collection will be swva_fchs_1950.001.001 and then the number could be used in a category other identifier 1950.001.
-6. Format "start\_date" as YYYY/MM/DD.
+6. Format "start\_date" as YYYY-MM-DD.
 7. Most fields support multiple values.
 Use "||" without quotes to separate.
 8. Refer to [wiki](https://github.com/VTUL/dlp-access/wiki/Metadata) for available metadata fields and usage notes.